 “VR, augmented and mixed reality technologies have the potential to be used in visualising cellular structures and viruses, or even new ways to show three-dimensional perspective of data and relationships – allowing investigators to tease out complex relationships,” explains Dr Pardoe.
 “That is where we go next.”

 Industrial placement students at LifeArc

-LifeArc is currently recruiting the 2021 intake of 10 industrial placement students.
-This is a unique opportunity to get involved in our exciting project work and be part of a team that is working across a number of areas of the drug discovery process.
+LifeArc’s student placement scheme is a unique opportunity to get involved in our exciting project work and be part of a team that is working across a number of areas of the drug discovery process.
 If you are a sciences undergraduate and are interested in applying, find out more about our industrial placements.

 13 October, 2020All Case Studies